huggingface/kernel-builder/README.md

 </div>
 <hr/>

+[Join us on Discord](https://discord.gg/H6Tkmd88N3) for questions and discussions!

 This repo contains a Nix package that can be used to build custom machine learning kernels for PyTorch.
 The kernels are built using the [PyTorch C++ Frontend](https://pytorch.org/cppdocs/frontend.html) and can be loaded from the Hub with the [kernels](https://github.com/huggingface/kernels)
 Python package.